evanslaton/health-tracker/README.md

   * Any logic about turning an exercise into its String representation
 * 1/18/2019 - Finished Lab 33 (adding and viewing exercise to Heroku Database) and the string.xml and location features for Lab 34
 * 1/21/2019 - Finished the shared preferences feature for Lab 34
+* 1/22/2019 - Made progress towards setting up user signup/login
+* 1/23/2019 - Added camera feature for lab 29
+* 1/24/2019 - Completed Espresso tests for everything except the camera
+* 1/26/2019 - Added Espresso test for camera activity
+* 1/27/2019 - Updated readme for both frontend and backend to include link to Heroku

 ## Health-Tracker-Backend
 [Health-Tracker-Backend](https://github.com/evanslaton/health-tracker-backend)